oppia/oppia-web-developer-docs/Home.md

 ## Oppia Social Meets
 At Oppia, we believe in socializing with our contributors.
 Many of us are students, recent graduates, and teachers from different corners of the world and a social meet is a great way to help all the members of Oppia feel more connected.
 Following this idea, we are organizing social meets, AMA, Webinars, talks on alternate weekends.
-Make sure you check out the calendar of events below and wave “Hey” at the meet!
+Make sure you check out the calendar of events below and wave “Hi” at the meet!

 | Date   |      Time (*IST)      |  Meet |
 |----------|:-------------:     |------:|